 Beyond rent, space optimization helps cut down on daily operational costs.
 When you consolidate your team into specific zones on certain days, you use less energy for heating, cooling, and lighting in empty sections of the office.
 Tracking these savings helps you calculate a clear return on investment (ROI) for your flex office software.
 Presenting leadership with hard numbers on reduced utility bills and rent makes it easy to prove the financial value of a flexible and well-managed workplace.

-Measure Employee Satisfaction
+Don't Forget to Measure Employee Satisfaction

 A well-designed office should make your employees’ lives easier, not harder.
 When people can find a suitable spot to work and collaborate without stress, their satisfaction and productivity naturally increase.
 But how do you measure something as subjective as happiness?
 You can start by gathering direct feedback through surveys and polls, which are easy to run through integrated tools like Slack or Teams.